 AncestryDNA does not provide or show any X-DNA information, so X-chromosome information can only be accessed by transferring a copy of the raw data to FTDNA or GEDmatch for analysis.

-MyHeritage DNA does not yet show X-matches, but they announced at their Nov 2018 Live Conference that X-matches would be coming in future.
+MyHeritage DNA does not yet show X-matches, but they announced at their Nov 2018 Live Conference that X-matches would be coming at some stage in future.
 You can upload a copy of your MyHeritage DNA raw data to FTDNA or GEDmatch for X analysis.

 Living DNA does not yet report on X-matches, but will likely do so in the future when all their matching and features have been fully implemented.
 You can upload a copy of your Living DNA data to GEDmatch for X analysis.